Norkep/framer-studio-exercises/README.md

-A collection of Framer code exercises for reference, following the curriculum of Adria Jimenez’s Udemy course.
+A collection of Framer code exercises for reference.

+Many exercises are based off the curriculum of [Adria Jimenez’s Udemy course](https://www.udemy.com/framerjs-prototyping-design-interaction-animation/).